 Typography

 Typography can create layers of meaning.
 When you choose type styling that matches the message and tone you wish to convey, you can also subtly communicate personality and emotion.
-Our brand typefaces can add prestige, fun, or familiarity when used thoughtfully and help refine the voice of KU that you represent.
+Our brand typefaces can add prestige, spirit, or familiarity when used thoughtfully and help refine the voice of KU that you represent.

 Examples of typography for websites and email